jujoco/jujoco/README.md

 ## Hi there 👋 — I’m Julian.

-Full Stack Software Engineer with 5 years of experience in building web applications.
+A web developer experienced in building client-facing unique web experiences.
 Proficient in the JavaScript ecosystem, including React, and Node.JS, and skilled in responsive design and ensuring high-quality deliverables through effective testing.

 - ✨ I’m currently working on different projects